- Why do companies acquire other companies through a buyout?

-In order to have a controlling interest in a company, an investor — or group of investors — needs to own a majority (more than 50%) of the company's shares.
-Because of the voting rights attached to their shareholding, this gives these shareholders significant influence over the future strategic direction of the company.
+To have a controlling interest in a company, an investor — or group of investors — needs to own a majority (more than 50%) of the company's shares or equity.
+Because of the voting rights attached to their shareholding, these shareholders significantly influence the company's future strategic direction.
 In essence, they can effectively take over its operations.

 Why do companies acquire other companies through a buyout?

 There are many reasons why one company may choose to acquire another company through a buyout.
 Some of the key motivations for this are outlined below:

 Also called a 'bolt-on' acquisition, a tuck-in acquisition refers to a company buying another business to merge into one of its existing divisions.

 Companies may pursue this buyout strategy when they wish to expand their product offering but don't have the infrastructure or technology to do so.
 In these situations, it may be more efficient and cost-effective for the company to simply acquire a smaller company already successfully offering that product or service.

 A good example of this is the acquisition of the social media company Instagram by Meta Platforms Inc (NASDAQ: META).
 Meta paid US$1 billion to acquire Instagram back in 2012, and it now contributes more than US$20 billion to Meta's annual revenue.